INP Explained: The New Metric to Watch

 1. scheduler.yield()

-This is the game-changer.
-It allows you to pause a long task, let the browser handle user inputs or paint frames, and then immediately resume where you left off.
+scheduler.yield() pauses a long task, lets the browser handle user inputs or paint frames, then resumes where it left off.

 The Old Way (Blocking):